Brazilian Portuguese: Differences in the informal spoken language

 The Senate of Brazil preserves the books that record presidential inaugurations since 1891.
 By signing the book, the president-elect assumes the commitment to govern the country and defend the Constitution, continuing the timeline that has been traced since 26 February 1891.
-Access to the two volumes is restricted in order to protect the heritage.
+Access to the two volumes is restricted to protect the heritage.
 The documents are kept in the Senate Archives, in a room with temperature, humidity and light subject to strict parameters.
 Organized in two volumes by the Archive Coordination, these documents testify to the historical evolution of the Portuguese language, based on elements such as the successive loss of archaisms.
-This cover book shows: "Term of Inauguration of the Presidents of the Republic of the United States of Brazil."
+This cover book shows: "Term of Inauguration of the presidents of the Republic of the United States of Brazil."
 When "United States" of Brazil was still used with the letter Z, and not Brasil with the letter S.

 There are various differences between European Portuguese and Brazilian Portuguese, such as the dropping of the second-person conjugations (and, in some dialects, of the second-person pronoun itself) in everyday usage and the use of subject pronouns (ele, ela, eles, elas) as direct objects.